aregtech/areg-sdk/README.md

 ## Inter-process communication

 The IPC of AREG framework is based on Multicast Routing (MCR) network communication model that has combined features of client-server and publish-subscribe models.
 In MCR client-server nodes have logical connections and all messages pass via router.
 Every application in the network can provide multiple logical nodes where every node can be a mixture of logical servers and clients.
-This approach helps to form a mesh of services to trigger directly on connected Things.
+This approach helps to create a fault tolerant, scalable and distributed system of meshed services running directly on connected Things.

-The benefits of such an approach are connection abstraction, a higher degree of data privacy, network mesh, application scalability, fault tolerance, dynamic connection and message distribution, and optimized streaming.

 ## Development benefits

-In the AREG framework service discovery and messaging are fully automated.
-In addition, the SDK has a code-generator that does the tedious job for developers and keeps codes clean.
-For the examples of generated codes, see services source code [examples](#examples).
 Software developers can benefit by using AREG framework:
 * The automations and code generator help to focus on business logic.
 * Transparency of service physical location as if developers would write code for a single process application.
 * It automatically makes the application design modular.
 * Easier to create a simulator by simulating data layer and placing it in another process.
 * Featured logging scopes allow to filter special logs and priorities without recompiling the code.

+For the examples of generated codes, logs and modular design, see [examples](#examples).

 ## Challenges and solutions